elemental/Elemental/doc/source/advanced/factorizations.rst

 :math:`LDL^T` factorization
 ---------------------------
 While the :math:`LDL^H` factorization targets Hermitian matrices, the :math:`LDL^T` factorization targets symmetric matrices.
+If :math:`A` is found to be numerically singular, then a ``SingularMatrixException`` will be thrown.

    .. warning::